docker/docs/content/security/for-admins/group-mapping.md

 > **Beta feature**
 >
-> Optional Just-in-Time (JIT) provisioning is available in Beta when you use the Admin Console and enable SCIM.
+> Optional Just-in-Time (JIT) provisioning is available in [beta](/release-lifecycle/#beta) when you use the Admin Console and enable SCIM.
 With this feature, you have the option to disable JIT provisioning.
 { .experimental }

 When you opt to disable JIT provisioning in your SSO connection, the following actions occur: